malywut/personal_website/content/blog/posts/5-finetuning_context/index.md

 I am extremely pleasantly surprised by the results on GPT-4, and I thank the author for spending the $200 needed to do this.

 However, like document processing, the context length is not a real technical limitation, and Retrieval Augmented Generation (RAG) already allowed developers to handle information retrieval on large documents.
-An RAG system needs to be built, of course, and it is not as straightforward as sending documentation "as is" to the LLM, but just like the Map-Reduce approach, tools and frameworks such as [LlamaIndex](https://www.llamaindex.ai/) make it easier to set up.
+A RAG system needs to be built, of course, and it is not as straightforward as sending documentation "as is" to the LLM, but just like the Map-Reduce approach, tools and frameworks such as [LlamaIndex](https://www.llamaindex.ai/) make it easier to set up.
 RAG provides several advantages over the "long context" approach:
 - No limit to the context size
 - Less data leak - only chunks of data are sent to the LLM